ricebear-org/ricebear-org.github.io/discord.md

 - Ring 3 - New Member (must have this to gain access to usable channels)

 You can get Ring 3 by being invited by an existing member, or be accepted through an application process coming soon (tm).
-Updates on this process will be posted in `#pr`.

-If you joined after Oct 2020 and fail to get Ring 3 after a while, then a Ring 1 will reach out to you and make sure you're in the right place.

 ### Ring Promotion/Demotion Guide